 Frances has since developed the film into a children’s book: MISS TODD AND HER WONDERFUL FLYING MACHINE and co-written another about the first woman to run the Boston Marathon: THE GIRL WHO RAN.
 She’s been awarded a Kirkus Star and the Amelia Bloomer award for her work.

 Short play BUS 141 FROM MANSFIELD was staged at the Soho Theatre with Tom Rhys Harries in the lead.
-Short film CHARLIE SAYS, directed by Lewis Arnold (Humans, Broadchurch), premiered at Edinburgh Festival and went on to play around the world.
+Short film CHARLIE SAYS, directed by Lewis Arnold (Humans, Broadchurch), premiered at Edinburgh Film Festival and went on to play around the world.

-Frances is currently writing an original TV series with Sharon Horgan’s Merman Productions as well as developing several other original ideas for film, stage and TV.
-She has been supported by the BFI Network, Creative England and is part of BAFTA Crew 2018.
+Frances is currently writing original eight part TV series MEET ME IN TEN YEARS with Sharon Horgan’s Merman Productions.
+She is also working on her own six part mystery drama LOCH DOON for Warner Brothers Television company Wall to Wall.
+Alongside this she is developing psychological horror feature HIM with director Lewis Arnold and several other original ideas for film, stage and TV.
+She has been supported by the BFI Network, Creative England and was part of BAFTA Crew 2018.